westplainsdev/seriate-example/README.md

 ## Getting started. ##

-Run `npm install seriate' to get the seriate package.
+Run `npm install seriate` to get the seriate package.

 [Download][1] and run the Northwind database script.